danvk/aoc2023/README.md

 Today was straightforward.
 Part 2 wasn't hard and didn't require much thought, just care to follow the instructions.

+Definitely convenient to read the whole file into memory and then represent strings as slices into that since you don't have to worry about allocating or freeing those strings.

 - Start: 2:11 PM
 - ⭐️: 2:18 PM
 - ⭐️⭐️: 2:51 PM